 Indicators Original Values Scaled Values GAP status 1: Permanent protection from conversion of natural land cover and a mandated management 1 plan in operation to maintain a natural state within which disturbance events (of natural type, frequency, intensity, and legacy) are allowed to proceed without interference or are mimicked through management.
 2: Permanent protection from conversion of natural land cover and a mandated management 0.75 plan in operation to maintain a primarily natural state, but which may receive uses or management practices that degrade the quality of existing natural communities, including suppression of natural disturbance.
-3: Permanent protection from conversion of natural land cover for the majority of the area, but 0.5 subject to extractive uses of either a broad, low-intensity type (e.g., logging, Off Highway Vehicle recreation) or localized intense type (e.g., mining).
+3: Permanent protection from conversion of natural land cover for the majority of the area, but 0.5 subject to extractive uses of either a broad, low-intensity type (e.g., logging, Off Highway Vehicle recreation) or localized intense type (e.g., mining). !
 4: Included in Protected Areas Database (PAD-US), but no known public or private institutional 0.25 mandates or legally recognized easements or deed restrictions held by the managing entity to prevent conversion of natural habitat types to anthropogenic habitat types.
 The area generally allows conversion to unnatural land cover throughout or management intent is unknown.
 0: Private land not included in the PAD-US database 0 Water quality 1: All beneficial water uses are supported 1 2: One or more beneficial water uses are supported 0.75 3: Unassessed water/no data 0.5 4: Beneficial uses are not supported but a total maximum daily load (TMDL) has not been 0.25 established 5: Impaired water, TMDL established 0

 Integrating indicators.
 We then combined indicators within a given criterion using a fuzzy algebraic sum approach (Bonham-Carter 1994; after Theobald 2013), which produced a score ranging from 0 to 1.
-The fuzzy sum is an "increasive" function in that values are, at minimum, equal to the largest contributing indicator, but never exceed 1.
+The fuzzy sum is an increasive function in that values are, at minimum, equal to the largest contributing indicator, but never exceed 1.
 It is useful for combining indicators that may not be entirely independent of one another (e.g., the occurrence of rare species is partially dependent on the occurrence of rare ecosystem types) in a parsimonious way because the effects of these related quantities are not strictly additive; i.e., their combined contributions to the total criterion score level off as they approach the maximum value of 1.

 Integrating criteria.
 After achieving a single combined score for each criterion, we simply summed those criteria scores to estimate overall ONRW potential.
-We used a simple unweighted sum because we had no a priori reason to score one criterion higher than another.
+We used a simple unweighted sum because, in states that have formally established ONRW designation criteria, there is no language indicating that any criterion is to be given more weight than others.
 However, this approach lends itself to straightforward adjustment of priorities at a later time as needed by simply assigning weights to each criterion when summing their values.
-Still, it is important to note that the simple unweighted summation of multiple criteria that forms the basis of our assessment here is but one of many possible prioritization schemes.
+Above all, it is important to note that the simple unweighted summation of multiple criteria that forms the basis of our assessment here is but one of many possible prioritization schemes.
 Rivers that have already been designated as ONRWs were excluded from this process.